stephenegriffin/outlook-dev-docs/docs/actionable-messages/actions-and-inputs.md

 Outlook Actionable Messages support two types of actions: calling an external service via HTTP POST, and opening a URI.
 When calling an external service, an actionable message can also contain a number of different input types to get information from the user.

+Line # 4 added by Soran to test BLMT.

 ### Calling an external service

 The [`HttpPOST`](card-reference.md#httppost-action) action type calls an external service.
 It supports collecting input from the user and including that in the call.